raulrozza/Spiritual-Swordsman/en Spiritual Swordsman.md

 - **Piercing Damage:** Creatures in a line 30 feet long and 5 feet wide from you must make a Dexterity saving throw, taking 4d6 piercing damage on a failed save, or half as much on a successful one.

 - **Slashing Damage:** Creatures in a 20-foot cone from you must make a Dexterity saving throw, taking 4d6 slashing damage on a failed save, or half as much on a successful one.

+After using this action, you can do it again only after a new activation of the spirit awakening.

 **Advanced Manifestation:** The damage of the blows each increase by 3d6.